ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-09-vanilla-es6-twitch-channel-app.md

 * User Story: The page weight inclusive of JS, CSS, images, fonts will be less than 500kb.
 (Kicked ass on this one - total average page weight is 394kb!)

 Technology Choices:

-1. Vanilla JS instead of jQuery
+1. Vanilla JS instead of jQuery.
+After looking at jQuery again a couple of weeks ago... well, it isn't any better than it was before.
+Feels like a manky set of libraries built on an old version of C... where as Vanilla JS is starting to feel like C++ with a lightweight library.

 2. [Skeleton](http://getskeleton.com/) instead of... something big.
 Page weight was a driving requirement here and for all my projects moving forward.

 3. ES6 instead of ES5 - It's time.
 Time for me to make the switch to the next version of JS.
-I just completed bunch of studying and took a great [Wes Bos ES6 for everyone](http://wesbos.com/es6-for-everyone/) and the always great stuff from Mark Zamoyta in this case [Rapid ES6 Training](https://app.pluralsight.com/library/courses/rapid-es6-training/table-of-contents).
-So it was time to implement some great new front end API like `.fetch` and use generators my fav new es6 feature.
+I just completed bunch of studying back in April and took a great [Wes Bos ES6 for everyone](http://wesbos.com/es6-for-everyone/) and the always great stuff from Mark Zamoyta in this case [Rapid ES6 Training](https://app.pluralsight.com/library/courses/rapid-es6-training/table-of-contents).
+So it was time to implement some great new front end data access API like `.fetch` and use [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) my fav new es6 feature.
+Add `.map()` and `.reduce() and you have yourself a good old fashion geek fest.

 Lessons Learned:
 1. Thinking in async is still hard.
 Even though I've written a crap ton of async code it just never gets easy to figure out how to debug it... or what is going wrong.
 In this case, there is a list of things that need more data sprinkled on top of them... and each bit of sprinkling requires a `.fetch()` then some logic then a `.fetch()` and a bit of logic.
 Using es6 generators was a huge big deal on this project.